Chaos Rings (video game): Sequel and prequel

-Square Enix has published two more games in the Chaos Rings series to date.
+Square Enix has published three more games in the Chaos Rings series to date.
 A trailer of the prequel entitled Chaos Rings Omega has since been released.
 Chaos Rings Omega was released on May 19, 2011 in North America and the next day in Japan.

 Omega has many similarities to the first game.
 The gameplay and navigation are still the same, while the setting is slightly changed on its layout.
 The game stars a mostly new set of characters, though the first game's Olgar (with a different name), Vahti, and Ayuta are all playable as well.
 The storyline features twists not seen in the first game, said twists sending the plot off in a completely different direction than before.

 On May 20, 2011, a teaser trailer for Chaos Rings II was released.

+Chaos Rings III was later released on October 16, 2014, and is the only game in the series that's still widely available.